s-b-t/s-b-t/README.md

 ### Welcome to my GitHub!

 👋🏼 Hello, I'm Steve.
 My intent is to continue learning the life-long skill of coding.
+I've always considered myself an artist whether that's through playing/writing music, drawing, or crafting with my hands.
+Coding falls into this category for me as I've always enjoyed being a creative person.
+Digital art and aesthetically pleasing ideas that have user-friendly functionality has been a main focus for me as a programmer.

 📁 I’m currently working on individual projects to hone my skills even further.